IDA chief appointed adjunct professor at Smurfit business school

 IDA Ireland’s chief executive, Martin Shanahan, has joined the UCD Michael Smurfit Graduate Business School for a five-year appointment as an adjunct professor.

-Mr Shanahan will undertake a limited number of lectures to master of science (MSc), master of business administration (MBA) and executive education students on topics such as industrial policy, Irish competitiveness, investment decision making, strategy development and leading and managing through change, according to IDA Ireland.
+Mr Shanahan will undertake a limited number of lectures to master of science (MSc), master of business administration (MBA) and executive education students on topics such as industrial policy, Irish competitiveness, investment decision making, strategy development and leading and managing through change, according to the UCD Smurfit Business School.

 Firms including US investment bank Bank of America Merrill Lynch, Britain’s Barclays and New York-based insurer Travelers are among firms that have decided to set up EU hubs in Dublin to maintain access to clients across the union in the wake of Brexit.